CREDITS

 The port to the X Window System used as a starting point the X port of vMac, by Michael Hanni.
 Additional contributors to the X port of vMac include Ian Stephenson, Matt, Frederic Roussel, and Sam Strohl. vMac for X can be found at the vMac home page.

 The French translation of the program strings is by Pierre Lemieux, with some proofreading assistance by Gaël Coupé.
-Pierre Lemieux also made many suggestions for the English strings, and also has translated much of the Mini vMac documentation to French, on his website at:
+Pierre Lemieux also made many suggestions for the English strings.

 The Italian translation of the program strings was originally by Fabio Concas, with later updates by Gianluca Abbiati.